Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Results and discussions

-Figure 2a and 2b show results of the Bi-2212 samples, where again the kink feature is found in the $p$ = 0.134 sample, but the direction showing the kink is along the diagonal direction.
-Moreover, $|\zeta|$ decreases with decreasing temperature below $T_k$ (Fig. 2a).
-For Bi-2201, we found the kink feature along the Cu-O-Cu direction, as shown in Fig. 2d.
-The increase of $|\zeta|$ with decreasing temperature is not as dramatic as those in LSCO and Bi-2212, so it cannot be fitted by the Curie-Weiss-like function.
-Interestingly, $\zeta$ along the diagonal direction shows different sign in the x = 0.175 and 0.2 Bi-2201 samples as shown in Fig. 2c.
+In Bi-2201, we found the kink features of $\zeta$ along the Cu-O-Cu direction [Figs. \ref{fig3}(e) and \ref{fig3}(f)], which is just opposite to the case in the Bi-2212 samples [Figs. \ref{fig3}(a) and \ref{fig3}(b)].
+However, above the kink temperature $T_k$, the increase of $|\zeta|$ with decreasing temperature is not as dramatic as those in LSCO and Bi-2212, so it cannot be fitted by the Curie-Weiss-like function.
+Interestingly, although no kink feature and divergent behavior of $\zeta$ can be observed along the diagonal direction, the $\zeta$ shows opposite sign in the $p$ = 0.175 and 0.2 Bi-2201 samples [Fig.~\ref{fig3}(d)].